-Strawberry shortcake is the perfect dessert for potlucks, church homecoming, BBQ and summer picnics.
-Especially during peak strawberry season!
-This is exactly how both my mom and grandma made strawberry shortcake!
+It’s the perfect dessert for potlucks, church homecoming, BBQ and summer picnics.
+Old-fashioned strawberry shortcake, just like my mom and grandmother made.

 Why this recipe works

-- Uses simple ingredients that are readily available at most grocery stores.
+- Uses simple ingredients – Readily available at most grocery stores.

 What you’ll need